Audrey Cherryl Mogan

 Background

 Audrey has nine years of experience working in human rights, including at the genocide prevention NGO, Aegis Trust, at their offices in London and Rwanda.
-During her time in Rwanda she also worked for the Ministry of Justice, where she supported the drafters in developing discrimination laws and re-draft the genocide ideology law.
-Whilst completing her MSc, Audrey was awarded a grant from the LSE to travel to Sri Lanka in 2010 to complete her dissertation on the human rights abuses committed during the civil war.
+During her time in Rwanda, she also worked for the Ministry of Justice, where she supported the drafters in developing discrimination laws and redrafting the genocide ideology law.
+While completing her MSc, Audrey was awarded a grant by the London School of Economics to travel to Sri Lanka in 2010 to complete her dissertation on the human rights abuses committed during the civil war.

 Publications